svlada/svlada.github.io/posts/microservices-ipc.md

 permalink: "microservices-durable-request-reply/index.html"
 ---

 The article explains a simplified distributed system based on the message passing with a durable request-reply paradigm.
-The examples given through the article are based on the Kafka, which is distributed commit log implementation.
+The examples given are based on the Kafka, which is distributed commit log implementation.
 [Reactive Manifesto](https://www.reactivemanifesto.org/glossary) explains the main characteristics of a message-driven architecture.

 The following system design diagram shows a bird's-eye view of the exemplary microservice architecture: